hdtodd/WeatherStation/doc/WS-PO.md

 1. DS18-class thermal sensors (up to 4, as a compile-time parameter) connected via OneWire interface to Arduino pins

 If a Chronodot is not present, WP uses the internal clock of the Arduino to timestamp events.
-That clock is set based upon the compile time of the WP code.
-[A better approach would be to add a command to WP to set the time from the controlling system, then set the time for either Chronodot or Arduino from that external system, which is more likely to have an accurate time.]
+That clock can be set by command from the controlling host over the USB serial line, which WeatherStation does when it starts up.
+You'll need to do that manually if you're running WP in terminal monitor mode.

 If a TFT display is present, it is used to show the date-time stamp of the latest sample, the temperatures reported on the first two DS18 temperature probes in that sampling, the relative humidity, and the **unadjusted** (see MPL below) barometric pressure in Pascals (divide by 100 to get millibars). **Barometric pressure is adjusted by the MPL3115A2 code for the altitude of the device, which is a compile-time parameter set at 40m.
 It is otherwise reported from the raw data read and not adjusted for temperature or humidity.**